 The Coalition Government is tackling union lawlessness and thuggery and taking action to make union bosses more transparent and accountable.

 TACKLING CFMMEU THUGGERY

 We have reformed the building industry – including restoring the Australian Building and Construction Commission – which will protect 1.1 million construction workers and 350,000 small businesses from CFMEU thuggery.

-This will address the high rate of industrial disputes in construction (around five times the average of all industries), which is estimated to add around 30 per cent to the costs of schools, hospitals and other vital infrastructure.
+This will address the high rate of industrial disputes in construction (around five times the average of all industries), which is estimated to add around 30% to the costs of schools, hospitals and other vital infrastructure.

 MORE ACCOUNTABILITY AND TRANSPARENCY